Deconvolving the components of the sign problem: Hubbard Model on a Honeycomb Lattice

 At $U=0$, the Hubbard model on a honeycomb lattice is a semi-metal whose energy $\epsilon(k)$ disperses linearly with the momentum $k$ close to special points on the k-space called Dirac points.
 This leads to a semi-metallic density of states which also varies linearly with energy $\omega$ near $\omega=0$.
 As $U$ is turned on, the semi-metal state persists up to a critical coupling value $U=U_{c} \sim 3.8$~\cite{paiva05,meng10,sorella12,assaad13,Toldin2015,Otsuka2016}, where it undergoes a quantum phase transition into an AFMI, unlike the square lattice version, which shows AF order at any non-zero value of $U$.

 In Fig.~\ref{fig:fig6}, we plot the average sign $\langle {\cal S} \rangle$ on a lattice with $L=9$ at a small non-zero $\mu = 0.2$ (the model is sign problem free at half filling) vs. the coupling $U$ as a function of $g$ for four different values of the temperature.
 The $g=1$ plots deviate from their limiting values of $\langle {\cal S} \rangle \rightarrow 1$ in a broad region around $U_{c}$, tracking the transition, as we have shown in detail elsewhere~\cite{sign-prob1}.
 As $g$ is reduced, we find that the dip in the sign becomes more pronounced, in stark contrast to the results of the square lattice Hubbard model where this led to a reduction in the sign problem, and the minimum shifts to higher values of $U$.
 An intuitive explanation of the latter result follows from the observation we have already made earlier: as the sampling becomes more random, the effect of $U$ is reduced.
 As a result, the semi-metal to AFMI transition here is pushed to higher values of $U$.
-This does not lead to a reduction in the sign, however, as the importance sampling in this case evidently leads the system to a phase space region (corresponding to the AFMI phase) where the sign problem is less severe, compared to the randomly sampled case.
-Since the AFMI phase is characterized by a finite regime where $\langle n \rangle$ is saturated at $1$, reinstating particle hole symmetry (originally broken by the small but non-zero $\mu$), the sign may be expected to be robust in this phase.
+This does not lead to a reduction in the sign, however, as full inclusion of the fermion determinants ($g=1$) in this case evidently leads the system to a phase space region (corresponding to the AFMI phase) where the sign problem is less severe, compared to $g=0$, where the determinants are ignored.
+Since the AFMI phase is characterized by a finite regime where $\langle n \rangle \sim 1$ is saturated at $1$, reinstating particle hole symmetry (originally broken by the small but non-zero $\mu$), the sign may be expected to be robust in this phase.

 Overall, these results again demonstrate the complex effect the underlying physics of the system can have on the SP in DQMC.